noviluni/Letargia/README.md

 Solo debes introducir el aeropuerto de salida y la fecha de salida y Letargia te buscará los vuelos mas económicos a cualquier lugar.

-Solo para uso educacional.
-Usando este software podrías violar los TOS de [Google Flight](https://www.google.com/intl/en/policies/terms/).
+##Important notice

+This software is in alpha state and it's for Educational use only.

+To work, it get info from Google Flight.
+Using this software you could violate [Google Flight TOS](https://www.google.com/intl/en/policies/terms/).

+Also it's important to note that Google can change easyly Google Flight website structure and in that case this script it's going to fail.

 ##How it works
-Letargia is a simple Python script that uses selenium to execute a web browser and crawl Google Flights web to show best prices from your airport.
+Letargia is a simple Python script that uses selenium to execute a web browser and scrap Google Flights web to show best prices from your airport.
 It was designed to use in Linux/Unix system.
 Not tested on windows.

-_Note: It could fail if you internet connection is really poor._
+_Note: It could fail if your internet connection is really poor._